-X-rays are a kind of imaging technique that provides your healthcare provider with information about structures inside the body.
+X-rays are a kind of imaging test.
+They give your healthcare provider information about structures inside the body.
 These tests expose children to low doses of radiation.

-X-rays are forms of radiant energy, similar to light or radio waves.
-X-rays have more energy than rays of visible light or radio waves, and they can penetrate your body.
-This allows the radiologist to get X-ray pictures.
+X-rays are forms of radiant energy, like light or radio waves.
+X-rays have more energy than rays of visible light or radio waves.
+They can penetrate your body.
+This lets the radiologist to get X-ray pictures.
 You can then view these pictures on a photographic film or on a computer monitor.

 You may be concerned about exposing your child to radiation.
-But, it’s important to understand that radiation is around us all the time.
+But radiation is around us all the time.
 Every day, we take in small amounts of radiation from the sun and other sources.
 People who live at high altitudes or who take many flights are around even more radiation exposure.

-However, radiation can damage living tissue and alter DNA, especially in large doses.
+But radiation can damage living tissue and alter DNA, especially in large doses.
 In very large doses, it can cause severe sickness and death.
-Medical tests use much, much smaller doses of radiation and don’t cause such problems.
+Medical tests use much, much smaller doses of radiation.
+They don’t cause such problems.
 These lower doses of radiation may not be completely risk free, though.
-The main concern is that radiation exposure may slightly increase your child’s risk of cancer later in life.
-Some of this radiation exposure might come from natural sources, but some of it can come from certain medical tests, like X-rays.
+The main concern is that radiation exposure may slightly raise your child’s risk of cancer later in life.
+Some of this radiation exposure might come from natural sources.
+But some of it can come from certain medical tests, like X-rays.

 Certain kinds of X-ray imaging expose your child to more radiation than others.
-Continuous X-ray (called fluoroscopy) may expose your child to more radiation than a single X-ray.
-A computed tomography scan (CT) is another type of imaging test that uses X-ray technology.
-A CT scan exposes your child to significantly more radiation than a single X-ray image (called a radiograph).
+Continuous X-ray (fluoroscopy) may expose your child to more radiation than a single X-ray.
+A CT scan is another type of imaging test that uses X-ray technology.
+A CT scan exposes your child to much more radiation than a single X-ray image (radiograph).

-What are the risks for radiation exposure from X-rays in children?
+What are the risks to children of radiation exposure from X-rays?

 Each additional radiation exposure, depending on the type, strength, and other factors, adds to your child's total risk of developing cancer in the future.
 Overall, a child who has had dozens of CT scans is at a higher risk of problems from radiation than a child who has had only a few X-ray radiographs.